plusterkopp/Java-Thread-Affinity/README.md

 To use these threads, `ThreadPool`s need a custom `ThreadFactory` that creates `AffinityThread`s.

 Usually, I do not unbind or rebind threads after they have been initially bound.
-This is however possible and covered in unit tests.
+However, this is possible and covered in unit tests.

 I would like to see this fork somehow remerged back into the original package if my use case becomes more relevant to the people maintaining it.
-If I should add more comments to my already totally self-explanatory core to help this effort, please contact me.
+If I need to add more comments to my already totally self-explanatory code to help this effort, please contact me.